 Signs You Are Ready To File Bankruptcy

 The right time to file bankruptcy will be different for everyone, depending on the type of debt involved and each person’s income.
-There are several signs that will tell you that you are ready to file bankruptcy.
+There are several signs that will tell you that you are ready to file for bankruptcy.
 First, if you are juggling credit cards and “robbing from Peter to pay Paul,” it is probably time to file bankruptcy.
-Second, if you are unable to pay down your debt and you are getting further behind each month, it is time to file bankruptcy.
+Second, if you are unable to pay down your debt, and you are getting further behind each month, it is time to file bankruptcy.
 Third, if you have received a summons, judgment or garnishment notice from a debt collector, you should be talking to our attorney as soon as possible to protect your assets.

 Top Three Mistakes People Make When Trying To Avoid Bankruptcy

 People often go to great lengths trying to avoid filing bankruptcy.
-Unfortunately because these measures are often only band-aid measures, they frequently do not address the underlying problem, and most people will end up filing bankruptcy anyway.
+Unfortunately, because these measures are often only band-aid measures, they frequently do not address the underlying problem, and most people will end up filing bankruptcy anyway.
 The three most common mistakes are as follows:

-- Cashing in your retirement — DO NOT CASH IN YOUR RETIREMENT to avoid bankruptcy.
-What many people do not realize is that most retirement assets are protected in a bankruptcy.
+- Cashing in your retirement – DO NOT CASH IN YOUR RETIREMENT to avoid bankruptcy.
+What many people do not realize is that most retirement assets are protected in bankruptcy.
 These savings can be vital to your long-term financial well-being.
 Before cashing in your retirement, you should talk to our bankruptcy attorney about other options.

 - Payday loans – Payday loans can be tempting, especially when debt collectors are hounding you, but the interest rates on payday loans are very high, making them extremely difficult to pay off.
 What is worse.
 Payday loans are extremely aggressive about collection efforts.
 If you are looking at payday loans to make ends meet, it is time to consult with our bankruptcy attorney.